wasmerio/wasmer-js/packages/io-devices/README.md

 This package provides the following features:

 - Scaffolds files used by the [Wasmer Runtime I/O Devices](https://docs.wasmer.io/runtime/runtime), to allow WASI moduels that depend on these interfaces to run in the browser and Node! 📁
-- Allows readiing the current RGBA FrameBuffer. 🖼️
+- Allows reading the current RGBA FrameBuffer. 🖼️
 - Can send input events to the I/O Devices interface. ⌨️

 ## Installation